toddnestor/ninjapages/README.md

 - [ ] Edit the text, links, colors, and images on each section
 - [ ] Choose a title and save each web page
 - [ ] Edit/delete any of their created web pages
+- [ ] Embed scripts that run on the page
+- [ ] Build forms and add a script that runs when the submit button is pressed

 ### Architecture and Technologies